Sondra Radvanovsky: Career

-In 2010, she opened the Canadian Opera Company's season in the title role of Verdi's Aida.
-She was successful as Leonora, notably in David McVicar's production of Il trovatore at the Metropolitan Opera.
-In 2011, she hosted the Metropolitan Opera Live in HD, which was broadcast in film theaters around the world.
-In addition to her specialty in Verdi heroines, she has also sung the title roles of Puccini's Suor Angelica, Puccini's Tosca, and Dvorak's Rusalka, among others.

-During the 2014/15 season, Radvanovsky sang the title role in Bellini's Norma, which she called a "perfect role vocally and temperamentally" in an interview with The New York Times, at the San Francisco Opera.
-She made her Norma debut at the Teatro Campoamor with Ópera de Oviedo in the 2011/12 season and received critical and popular acclaim in the role during the 2013/14 season at the Metropolitan Opera.
-In the Metropolitan Opera's 2015/16 season, Radvanovsky performed all three queens in Donizetti's "Tudor" operas, Anna Bolena, Maria Stuarda, and Queen Elizabeth I in Roberto Devereux.
+She first sang Norma, which she called a "perfect role vocally and temperamentally," with Ópera de Oviedo in the 2011/12 season, and received critical and popular acclaim in the role during the 2013/14 season at the Metropolitan Opera.
+She followed this up during the Met's 2015/16 season with performances of all three queens in Donizetti's "Tudor" operas - Anna Bolena, Maria Stuarda, and Roberto Devereux.

 At the Paris Opera, Radvanovsky appeared in the title role of Aida in 2016.
-Other roles there included Marguerite in Gounod's Faust, Hélène in Verdi's Les vêpres siciliennes and Élisabeth in Verdi's Don Carlos.
+Other roles there have included Marguerite in Gounod's Faust, Hélène in Verdi's Les vêpres siciliennes and Elisabetta in Verdi's Don Carlo.

-At the Liceu Opera, Barcelona, she appeared in the opera Andrea Chénier on 24 March 2018; after a prolonged ovation for her aria La mamma morta, the conductor granted her an encore, a practice which is now rare.
-On 4 July 2018, she repeated the aria D'amor sull'ali rosee during a performance of Il trovatore at the Opéra Bastille in Paris, the first woman - and only the third singer - to sing an encore since the house's opening in 1989.
-For the 2022–2023 season at the Metropolitan Opera, Radvanovsky sang the title role in the company's first-ever new production of Cherubini's Médée, a role she repeated for the 2025 - 2026 season at Chicago's Lyric Opera.
+At the Liceu Opera, Barcelona, she appeared in Andrea Chénier on 24 March 2018; after a prolonged ovation for her aria "La mamma morta", the conductor granted her an encore, a practice which is now rare.
+On 4 July 2018, she repeated the aria "D'amor sull'ali rosee" during a performance of Il Trovatore at the Opéra Bastille in Paris, the first woman - and only the third singer - to sing an encore since the house's opening in 1989.
+For the 2022–2023 season at the Metropolitan Opera, Radvanovsky sang the title role in the company's first-ever production of Cherubini's Medea, a role she repeated for the 2025–2026 season at Chicago's Lyric Opera.
+She has also sung Odabella in Verdi's Attila and the title roles of Puccini's Suor Angelica, Tosca', Manon Lescaut and Turandot and Dvorak's Rusalka to acclaim.

 During the COVID-19 pandemic, Radvanovsky and fellow soprano Keri Alkema launched a podcast series entitled Screaming Divas with the first episode aired on 24 April 2020.